Quick Facts | Answer |

 When Can’t a Landlord Raise Rent in Wisconsin?

-The Federal Fair Housing Act prohibits discrimination due to:
+In addition to the characteristics above, the Wisconsin Fair Housing Law prohibits discrimination due to:

-- Familial status
+- Marital status

-- Disability
+- Ancestry

 - Source of income

-- Status as a victim of domestic abuse, sexual assault or stalking
+- Status as a victim of domestic abuse, sexual assault, or stalking

 How Often Can Rent Be Increased in Wisconsin?